-Schedule Baseline, Project Baseline and User Baseline in Primavera P6
+Schedule Baseline, Project Baseline, and User Baseline in Primavera P6

 A schedule baseline (also known as baseline schedule) is one of the most important project documents which is created before the project starts.
 It is also known as the “Target Schedule” – a frozen version of the project schedule.
-A schedule baseline is a formal document which can only be changed through formal change procedures.
+A schedule baseline is a formal document that can only be changed through formal change procedures.
 Primavera P6 Baseline feature enables to create and assign a baseline to the current schedule in order to control and report the performance of the project.
 In this article, we will review the schedule baseline and user baseline terms and demonstrate how to create a baseline in Primavera P6.

 Ok, let’s start with the definitions.

 Time management is the discipline of planning and controlling the duration of a project.
 Without following the time management processes, projects can not be completed on time.